 22. The ancient Nabateans were not only rich nomads keen on profiting from their trades, they also worshipped the sun.
 In fact, Petra is actually built to align with the sun.
 This even includes solar patterns such as solstices.

 23. Nothing’s wrong with a little nostalgia.
 That’s why we don’t have a problem when some of the Bedouin tribe people still living around the Petra area still call Petra their home.
 Many of these self-proclaimed ascendants of the ancient Nabateans work as tour guides.

-24. Petra suffers from a number of issues.
+24. Petra suffers from several issues.
 Some buildings are about to collapse and erosion and floods are threatening the existing buildings as well.